 Option 1 - Student must have a 2.75 cumulative GPA

-OR Option 2 - If the student does not meet the GPA requirement of option 1, then the calculated GPA of all upper-level coursework (junior and senior level) must equal a 3.0 for admission.
+OR Option 2 - If the student does not meet the GPA requirement of option 1, then the calculated GPA of all upper-level coursework (all 300 and 400 level courses).

 Option 1 - Student must attain a minimum score of 430.

 OR Option 2 - If a student already has obtained a master's degree from an accredited institution, the MBA director may consider a waiver of the GMAT requirement, taking into consideration factors such as the recency and discipline of degree.